-I believe in adopting when it comes to dogs.
-They need our help to the stop the abuse, killing, & overbreeding.
-Adoption helps, but what do we need to know first?
+I believe in adoption when it comes to dogs and other animals.
+Dogs need our help to the stop the abuse, killing, & over-breeding.
+Dog adoption helps, but what do we need to know first?

-I’ve had dogs most of my life, and all but two were from a shelter or was a stray I grabbed saved on the way home.
+I’ve had dogs most of my life.
+All but two were from a shelter.
+Some were strays I picked up on the way home.
 My life doesn’t feel full without pets.
-There is a reason why animal and humans have to come together since the beginning of time.
+There is a reason why animal and humans have come together since the beginning of time.
 To some degree, we depend on each other for survival.
 Humans are animals too.
-We have so much in common with animals.
 We both need to survive on this planet, raise babies, and thrive with love, and need to feel safe.

 Get Your Mind Straight

-It’s like having a kid.
-You can’t change your mind.
+Adopting a dog is kind of like having a kid.
+You can’t just change your mind.
 You cannot fail them.
-When you walk into the shelter, be mindful of the type of dog you’re looking for, and be open to mixed breeds, because that’s the most common you’ll find in dog shelters.
+And, be mindful of the type of dog you’re looking for when you walk into that shelter.
+Be open to mixed breeds, because that’s the most common you’ll find in dog shelters.

-You can also rescue specific breeds, if you’re looking for a full bred dog.
+It is possible, though, to rescue specific breeds, if you’re looking for a full breed dog.
 Consider a Mastiff, Bully, Pug, or Boxer, etc. This way, you’ll still be rescuing a dog from the shelter, but you’ll also find the perfect breed for your lifestyle.

 Adopt a Dog to Fit Your Lifestyle